Written by

 Smart home technology trends are also found in places you might least expect them, like kitchen appliances, some of which already have incredible features.
 Smart refrigerators have interior cameras to help monitor your food stocks, ordering replacements from the supermarket when necessary.
 Smart ovens can be operated remotely and, in some cases, can suggest recipes and set cooking times.
 Smart rangehoods have air quality sensors and will adjust fan settings appropriately.
 Smart coffee makers can take voice commands to create your favourite brew.
 The list goes on and will continue to expand in unique and ingenious ways.

 Smart lighting systems have already been adopted by many homeowners across New Zealand providing real benefits like energy efficiency and lower energy bills.
-Going forward, artificial intelligence will have a huge role to play with respect to adaptive and predictive lighting, with algorithms analysing our user habits and behaviours, and setting lighting schemes that match the activity and task at hand.
+Going forward, artificial intelligence will have a huge role to play in adaptive and predictive lighting, with algorithms analysing our user habits and behaviours, and setting lighting schemes that match the activity and task at hand.
 They will also take into account the current lighting conditions based on the time of day and weather, and make adjustments to suit.
 Voice recognition and perhaps even gesture control may also become the main mode of operation in 2024 as we move past traditional wall switches and dimmers.

 Robotic vacuum cleaners have been around for a number of years now and already have some advanced features like being able to clean without human intervention and returning to charging and docking stations when done.
 These products will continue to evolve with more advanced features, likely working in conjunction with home automation systems like security and lighting to work better and more efficiently.
 Features in smart washing machines, dryers and dishwashers, many of which already boast remote control via smartphone apps, will also become more intuitive with AI, automatically operating in a coordinated way for easier household maintenance.